top of page

 The journey by bus represents especially my theoretical work, which was not always easy to manage.
 The size of the bus therefore also refers to the many experiences and events that influence the journey through our lives.
 With it, however, I was able to gain new insights, especially through my many years of work in Africa.

 The wall I come up against represents the boundaries of science.
-The small and beautifully shaped door shows me the fascination of scientific knowledge, but it only gives me a glimpse of the mysterious creation, because it is limited to the brain as the "motor".
+The small and beautifully shaped door in the wall, into which only the bonnet fits, shows me the fascination of scientific knowledge, but it only conveys a small part of the mysterious creation to me, because it is limited to the brain as the ‘engine’ when interpreting consciousness.

-The bus, which I was able to park in a safe location, points to the basis of my theoretical and years-long endeavours for a new insight, but there are still "repairs" to be done (the corrective displacement of the cover on the underside).
-But the main problem of finding the way to the "capital" remains unsolved, it represents the matter-mind problem.
+The bus, which I was able to park in a safe location, points to the basis of my theoretical endeavours for a new insight.
+But there are still "repairs" to be done (the corrective shifting of the lid on the underside), because the main problem of finding the way to the "capital" remains unsolved.

-Many times I asked for a dream that could open the way to the "capital", but I never received an answer.
-One day I reversed my question.
+Many times I asked for a dream that would open the way to the ‘capital, but I never received an answer.
+One day I turned my question round.
 It was: Why can't I get to the city?
-I finally received an answer.
+I finally received an answer, but it only addressed the spirit-matter problem.

 I enter my doctor's surgery, which is being remodelled.
 Three women are sitting in the anteroom.
 I start the consultation.
 The problems of the first two women are easy to recognise, they express themselves clearly and the disorders can be treated.